There are plenty of options to practice English in Barcelona. Travelling abroad, signing up for an intensive English course, online learning, etc.

 Some locations you can reach by public transport, for other hikes they offer carpools.

-Make new international friends as you practise your English.
+Make new American, British, Irish and international friends as you practice your English.

 4. TED talks